 Once you know your audience, tailor the proposal to them.
 Make them feel understood and you should have no trouble gaining their business.

 Propose several different options for pricing.
-Offering options gives prospects a feeling of control.
+Offering options gives buyers a feeling of control.
 Choose three different price points from high to low.
-Break down the cost so that the prospect can see the value.
+Break down the cost so that the buyer can see the value.
 A concise chart or list of costs is easiest to read.

 Where you place this information is important.
 It’s best to share pricing directly following the benefits.
-This will allow the prospect to connect the dots.
+This will allow the buyer to connect the dots.

-Set yourself up for success by telling the prospect their next step.
+Set yourself up for success by telling the buyer their next step.
 Use language that assumes they will approve the proposal.
-If your tone is unsure, your prospect will be too.
+If your tone is unsure, your buyer will be too.

 If you know that the customer needs to have an internal meeting before making a decision, make yourself available to them.
 Offer to be on stand-by should any questions arise.
 And, offer to make copies of the proposal.
 Finally, offer to be at the meeting.